DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab02/README.md

         return <h2>Hi, I am a Car!</h2>;
     }

 In this simplified example, there isn't that big of a difference between the two.
-However, in everyday work, functional components can be written using much less code, which makes them easier to use and understand.
+However, in everyday work, functional components can be written using less code, which makes them easier to use and understand.
+Class components have a different way of handling state compared to functional components.
+State is probably one of the most important aspects of ReactJS, since it is what we will use to determine our app's behaviour (a component will rerender when its state changes, you'll see the importance of this while going through these codelabs).
 In the current version of React, certain functionalities are also dependent on the use of functional components.
 Because of this, we won't be using class components in our codelabs.
 Functional components are the way to go in modern React applications!

 Enough talking, let's get that header component on our screen!
 In **Header.jsx**, we will be showing our title inside of the header.
-To do this, we will use CSS (don't worry, it's prefab and you can just copy/paste it) and a tiny bit of code for this.
+To do this, we will use CSS (don't worry, we already made it and you can just copy/paste) and a tiny bit of code for this.
 First of all, type ```function Header() {}```.
 In between the curly braces, we will add our code.
 We want to define our title as a constant and call that constant from within our HTML.
 * Make a new functional component **Header.jsx**.
 * You will need to import the React library for your component to work.
 Add ```import { React } from 'react';``` at the top of your file.
 * Define a constant **title** and give it a String value *Petinder*.
 * Copy the HTML code you find in the header.html file in this codelab's folder.
 Nothing very special going on there, except the way we are showing our constant variable title on the screen.
 To do this in React, we wrap that variable in curly braces -> **{title}**.
 * One small detail that you might have noticed.
-In our files, we don't use **class** as CSS tags in our HTML, we use **className**.
+In our HTML, we don't use **class** as CSS tag, we use **className**.
 This is because class is already a reserved keyword in JSX files, hence there is a different notation for our CSS classes: className.
 Other than that, there is no difference.
 * One very important step still needs to be taken before our component is ready to be used in our app.
 We need to make sure it is accessible to other components and to do so, we have to **export** it.
-At the end of your file (outside of your function), add ```export default Header;```.
+At the end of your file (outside your function), add ```export default Header;```.
 This will export your component, making it visible to other components who want to use it.

 ## Making our Footer